Canonical Artin Stacks over Log Smooth Schemes: The Stacky Resolution Theorem

-\emph{where $i'$ is an admissible free resolution of type $(b_i)$, and where $H$ is a face of $F$ such that $H\cap i'(P)=0$.} \end{definition} Note that if $P$ is simplicial, then $i':P\rightarrow F'$ is an admissible free resolution of type $(b_i)$ in the sense of \cite[Def 2.5]{mfr} if and only if it is in the sense of Definition \ref{def:admfrqfr} if and only if it is admissibly qfr of type $(b_i)$.\\ \\ To define the corresponding notions for morphisms of log schemes, we first generalize \cite[Prop 3.1]{mfr}. \begin{proposition} For every geometric point $\bar{x}$ of $X$, there is a canonical bijection between the irreducible elements of the minimal free resolution of $\bar{\MM}_{X,\bar{x}}$ and the irreducible components of $X-X^{triv}$ on which $\bar{x}$ lies. \end{proposition} \begin{proof} As the proof of \cite[Prop 3.1]{mfr} shows, we need only address the case when $X=\Spec k[P]$, where $P$ is a saturated toric sharp monoid.
-We can further assume that $\bar{x}$ maps to the torus-invariant point, so that $\bar{\MM}_{X,\bar{x}}=P$.
-Then the irreducible components of $X-X^{triv}$ are the torus-invariant divisors of $X$, and we see that $\bar{x}$ lies on all of them.
-The torus-invariant divisors are in canonical bijection with the extremal rays of $\CV$, which are precisely the irreducible elements of the minimal free resolution of $P$. \end{proof} \begin{definition} \emph{Let $b_i$ be a positive integer for every irreducible component $D_i$ of $X-X^{triv}$.
-For every geometric point $\bar{x}$ of $X$, let $I(\bar{x})$ be the set of irreducible components of $X-X^{triv}$ on which $\bar{x}$ lies.
-Then a morphism $f:(Y,\MM_Y)\rightarrow (X,\MM_X)$ from a fine log scheme is an \emph{admissible free resolution of type $(b_i)$}, resp. is \emph{admissibly qfr of type $(b_i)$} if for all geometric points $\bar{y}$ of $Y$, the induced morphism
+To define the corresponding notions for morphisms of log schemes, we first generalize \cite[Prop 3.1]{mfr}.
+Recall from the Notation section that $X^{triv}$ denotes the locus of $X$ where the log structure is trivial. \begin{proposition} For every point $x\in X$, there is a natural map from the set $I$ of irreducible elements of the minimal free resolution of $\bbar{\MM}_{X,\bar{x}}$ to the set of irreducible components of $X\setminus X^{triv}$ that contain $x$. \end{proposition} \begin{proof} It is enough to prove that $I$ is in canonical bijection with the set of irreducible components of the inverse image of $X\setminus X^{triv}$ in the strict henselization $\Spec \OO_{X,\bar{x}}$.
+To show this, it suffices to work with a strict \'etale neighborhood of $\bar{x}$.
+By Theorem 4.8 and Lemma 7.1 of \cite{logdef}, we can therefore assume that there is a strict smooth morphism $f:X\ra \Spec k[P]$, where $P$ is a toric sharp monoid, $f(x)$ is the torus-invariant point of the toric variety $\Spec k[P]$, and the irreducible components of $X\setminus X^{triv}$ are precisely the inverse images of the torus-invariant divisors of $\Spec k[P]$.
+We can therefore replace $X$ by $\Spec k[P]$ and $x$ by the torus-invariant point.
+In this case, the result is clear as there is a natural bijection between the extremal rays of $\CV$ and the torus-invariant divisors of $\Spec k[P]$. \end{proof} \begin{definition} \emph{Let $b_i$ be a positive integer for every irreducible component $D_i$ of $X\setminus X^{triv}$.
+Given a geometric point $\bar{x}$ of $X$ with image $x\in X$, let $I(\bar{x})$ be the set of irreducible components of $X\setminus X^{triv}$ that contain $x$.
+Then a morphism $f:(Y,\MM_Y)\to (X,\MM_X)$ from a fine log scheme is a $(b_i)$-\emph{free resolution}, resp.~a $(b_i)$-\emph{sliced resolution} if for all geometric points $\bar{y}$ of $Y$, the induced morphism